Business, commercial and industrial subdivisions

 You'll first need to engage a consultant from our Subdivision Construction Accredited Service Providers List (PDF 184.3 kb).
 They'll liaise with us to progress your connection enquiry.
 This includes an assessment of our network to determine if any upgrade works are required to meet your energy needs.

 As you’ll need to submit a design with your application, design parameters are included in the Subdivision Standards – Developer Design and Construct Estates (linked above).
 These parameters outline what’s needed to ensure your design meets our connection and planning requirements.

 Note: Forms and other documents that may be needed during the connection process can be found under "Developer Design and Construct Estates" on our Technical documents page (or use the search to look for the document name).

 If you have multiple (two or more) stages, a Master Plan showing the lots, conduits and high voltage network for the entire development is recommended.

-Your design drawings must be completed by an Energex accredited designer.
+Your design drawings must be completed by one of our Accredited Subdivision Design Consultants (PDF 180.4 kb).
 Your subdivision consultant will arrange this.

 Your consultant will apply for connection of the subdivision on your behalf.